Arpit0075/chatApp/backend/readme.md

 Here are the end ponts for the backend:

-get, "/" , it gives us the welcome message. post, "/users/register" , it is the end point for user registeration post, "/users/login" , it is the end point for user login
+get, "https://chatapp978.herokuapp.com/" , it gives us the welcome message. post, "https://chatapp978.herokuapp.com/users/register" , it is the end point for user registeration post, "https://chatapp978.herokuapp.com/users/login" , it is the end point for user login

+These are protected routes:
+get, "https://chatapp978.herokuapp.com/chats/getChats" , it gives us all chat messages post, "https://chatapp978.herokuapp.com/chats/postChat , it allows us to save chat messages